drvonnjerryxlii/ada/class-notes/day02-scavenger-hunt.md

 - [ ] Something wet
 - [ ] Something with a tail
 - [ ] Something with batteries
+- [ ] Someone using a selfie stick
+- [ ] Someone using a Microsoft & an Apple device at the same time
 - [ ] Teatro ZinZanni
+- [ ] A group of 4+ bikers
+- [ ] A non-compact car in a "compact only" space
-- [ ] The original Starbucks
+- [ ] A photo of an out-of-state license plate
-- [ ] The view from the highest altitude Starbucks
+- [ ] A promotional pen from a software company (other than Moz)
+- [ ] A burlesque flyer
+- [ ] A celebrity
+- [ ] A climbing wall
 - [ ] The giant gummi bear
 - [ ] Yoga pants and a briefcase
-- [ ] Your entire group in a picture with the Space Needle
-- [ ] Bike polo